Unity-Technologies/ml-agents/docs/Using-Tensorboard.md

 [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).

-The `mlagents-learn` command saves training statistics to a folder named `summaries`, organized by the `run-id` value you assign to a training session.
+The `mlagents-learn` command saves training statistics to a folder named `results`, organized by the `run-id` value you assign to a training session.

 In order to observe the training process, either during training or afterward, start TensorBoard: